Skip to content

 # Get response

-response_messages, state = client.chat(messages=messages)
+response = client.chat(messages=messages)

 messages.append(UserMessage(role='user', content="What's your name?"))